carolinelavergne/POC_VS/USER_GUIDE.md

 In jenkins :
 1 - Go to http://localhost:8080/pluginManager/installed, check :

 - NodeJS Plugin

 - Cucumber reports

 Click on download and restart jenkins

 2 - Go to http://localhost:8080/, create a new item :

-- name it
+- name it "pocvscodecypresscucumber"

 - select create a new free style project

 - In general : check GitHub project and type the git hub url : https://github.com/carolinelavergne/POC_VS/

 - In manage code source : check git and type the repository url : https://github.com/carolinelavergne/POC_VS.git (keep */master as branch)

 - In build : select shell script and type:

 ```
 	npm install
 	npm install cypress --save-dev
 	npm run start_all
 ```
 - In action after build : select cucumber reports, click on "advanced" and type in JSON Reports path: cypress/cucumber-json/

 - Save

 3 - Go to http://localhost:8080/view/all/job/pocvscodecypresscucumber/ and launch a build